-Project planning is about more than simply meeting deadlines and staying under budget.
-It provides your team a clear path to hit essential milestones, optimize their workloads, and deliver great work on time.
-It can also help you overcome one of the main barriers to completing a project according to a Wellingtone study: poor resource management.
+Project planning is about more than simply meeting deadlines and not going over budget.
+It provides a roadmap for your team to follow so they can hit essential milestones, optimize their workloads, and deliver awesome results.

-With the right project planning, teams can overcome barriers and optimize their workflows.
+With the right project planning system in place, teams can overcome barriers and optimize their workflows.
 In this guide, we’re going to break down:

 What is project planning?

-Project planning involves identifying, prioritizing, and delegating the tasks and people needed to complete a project.
+Project planning is the process of identifying, prioritizing, and delegating the tasks and resources needed to complete a project.

-Think of it as a project blueprint.
-It acts as a single source of truth for your team regarding deadlines, milestone dates, and resource capacity.
-It will guide your team and your decision-making process from the moment a project kicks off until it’s ready to be delivered to your client.
+Think of a project plan as a blueprint.
+It acts as a single source of truth for your team to know when their deadlines are, the milestone dates they should pay close attention to, and what their resource capacity is.
+Your project plan will guide your team and your decision-making process from the moment a project kicks off until it’s ready to be delivered successfully.

-With Float, you can allocate tasks onto your team’s schedule, track how much time they’re spending on them, and set budgets to manage your expenses.
-Jamie Bryan, Head of Design at Social Chain says:
+With Float, you can allocate tasks onto your team’s schedule, track how much time they’re spending on them, and set budgets to manage your expenses as you make progress.